 There’s no doubt about it — estate planning is a sensitive subject.
-The issue involves two taboo topics most of us avoid discussing: death and money.
-As a result, estate planning often gets swept under the rug and put off to be dealt with a later date.
+Learning more about what estate planning is involves two taboo topics most of us avoid discussing: death and money.
+As a result, estate planning often gets swept under the rug and put off to be dealt with at a later date.
 Although estate planning can be a daunting task, a well-informed estate plan is essential, ultimately providing peace of mind and protection for an individual and the loved ones left behind.

 - Bank accounts listed as Payable on Death (POD), Transfer on Death (TOD), or Joint Tenants with Rights of Survivorship (JTWROS)

 - Real or personal property owned as Joint Tenants with Rights of Survivorship (JTWROS)